webix-hub/docs/data/pivot_chart/data_loading.md

 Either you get data from an external file or by a server-side script,use the following pattern:

-- If you load the data during component init, specify the path to this file/script as value of api/link/dataloader_url_config.md:
+- If you load the data during component initialization, specify the path to this file/script as value of api/link/dataloader_url_config.md:

 ~~~js
 {